Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 proper progression

-Programs like Hybrid Elite and Functional + are designed around this balance.
-Programs like Mass Gainer 2.0 lean more toward hypertrophy, while Marathon + leans more toward endurance, but both can still be used strategically inside a broader hybrid journey.
+Programs like Hybrid Elite and Functional + are designed around this exact balance, concurrent development without sabotaging either quality.
+Mass Gainer 2.0 leans further toward hypertrophy, while Marathon + leans further toward endurance, but both can be used strategically inside a broader hybrid training program over time, depending on the current training block's focus.

 What should a good hybrid training program include?